 REL4530 – Topics in Buddhist Studies

-The course focuses on the interaction between Buddhism and politics.
+The course focuses on the interaction between buddhism, ecology and a changing climate.
 The course is based on reading and discussion of articles and monographs in English.
 Themes that will be discussed:

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.